-- 72. All taxes assessed on the payment for specific services, such as taxes on insurance premiums, banking services, gambling and betting stakes (e.g., from horse races, football pools, lottery tickets), transport, entertainment, restaurant and advertising charges, fall into this category.
-Taxes on entry to casinos, races, other similar events or venues as well as stamp taxes on specific services are also classified under this heading.
-Taxes levied on the gross income of companies providing a specific service (e.g. transportation [including airport and other passenger taxes] insurance, banking, entertainment, restaurants, and advertising) are also classified under this heading. - 73.
-Tax revenues from bank levies and payments to deposit insurance and financial stability schemes are also included here: - Compulsory payments of stability fees, bank levies and deposit insurance should generally be treated as tax revenues where the payments are made to general government or supranational

-- authorities and are allocated to the governments' consolidated or general funds so that the government is free to make immediate use of the money for the purposes that it chooses.
-This principle would apply regardless of whether the government is promising to make payments to guarantee the banks' customer deposits in some future contingency. - If the compulsory payments are made to general government and placed in funds that are earmarked to be entirely channelled back to the sector of the economy that comprises the companies that are subject to the payment, they would still generally be treated as tax revenues on the grounds that the funds would be available for the government and would reduce its budget deficit, the fee is unrequited for an individual entity and the amounts raised could be unrelated to any eventual pay out to depositors or expenditure on wider support for the financial sector. - Payments to made to the smaller long-standing schemes for insuring 'retail' deposits, where the payment levels are consistent with the costs of insurance should be classified as fee for service. - Any payments which involve governments realising the assets of a failed institution or receiving a priority claim on its assets in liquidation in order to fund payments of compensation to customers for their lost deposits would be treated as a fee for a service as opposed to tax revenues. - Compulsory payments that are made to funds operated outside the government sector and nonstate institutions backed by the deposit takers and all payments to voluntary schemes should not be treated as tax revenues. - Contributions made to the EU Single Resolution Fund are also included here and recorded under the supranational level of government in the country tables. - 74.
-Excluded from this sub-heading are: - a) taxes on services forming part of a general tax on goods and services (5110); - b) taxes on electricity, gas and energy (5121 as excises); - c) taxes on individual gains from gambling (1120 as taxes on capital gains of individuals and non-corporate enterprises) and lump-sum taxes on the transfer of private lotteries or on the permission to set up lotteries (5200);17 - d) taxes on cheques and on the issue, transfer or redemption of securities (4400 as taxes on financial and capital transactions); - e) general taxes on turnover (5113).
+- 71. All taxes assessed on the payment for specific services, such as taxes on insurance premiums, banking services, gambling and betting stakes (e.g., from horse races, football pools, lottery tickets), transport, entertainment, restaurant and advertising charges, fall into this category.
+Taxes levied on the gross income of companies providing the service (e.g., gross insurance premiums or gambling stakes received by the company) are also classified under this heading.
+Tax revenues from bank levies and payments to deposit insurance and financial stability schemes are provisionally included here for the 2012 edition.
+The detailed classification is set out in §108. - 72.
+Excluded from this sub-heading are: - a) taxes on services forming part of a general tax on goods and services (5110); - b) taxes on electricity, gas and energy (5121 as excises); - c) taxes on individual gains from gambling (1120 as taxes on capital gains of individuals and non-corporate enterprises) and lump-sum taxes on the transfer of private lotteries or on the permission to set up lotteries (5200);17 - d) taxes on cheques and on the issue, transfer or redemption of securities (4400 as taxes on financial and capital transactions).